glycerine/rbook/README.md

 of the rbook file to save into.

 [x] done. a parallel script/text version of the session is also written for easy/quick review; without needing to open the browser.
+And if you have only the binary rbook -dump will regenerate the text form.

 [x] done: Automate the startup of the Xvfb, the window manager, and x11vnc server.
 Rbook should start them if they are